tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 contiguously in ClientHelloInner, and the "ech_outer_extensions" extension MUST be inserted in the corresponding position in EncodedClientHelloInner.
-Additionally, the extensions MUST appear in ClientHelloOuter in the same relative order, however, there is no requirement that they be continguous.
+Additionally, the extensions MUST appear in ClientHelloOuter in the same relative order.
+However, there is no requirement that they be contiguous.
 For example, OuterExtensions may contain extensions A, B, C, while ClientHelloOuter contains extensions A, D, B, C, E, F.